anderly/dnsimple-cli/README.md

 ## Get Started

-Just type the following to get started and see availble commands.
+Just type `dnsimple` at a command prompt to get started and see available commands.
 For more details see the [command reference](3).

 ```bash
 user@host:~$ dnsimple